 Aid to refugees is essentially provided by civil society, especially by people who have opened up their homes, and by the municipalities of the villages and towns.
 Refugees have set up in old houses and abandoned buildings.

 Hala Naufal, Professor at Lebanese University, December 2012

-Syrian refugees now make up a quarter of Lebanon’s population.
+Syrian refugees now make up over a quarter of Lebanon’s population.

 - Hala Naufal

 Professor Hala Naufal’s MPC study describes in detail the role played by civil society and aid agencies in Lebanon as well as local communities that have opened their door to refugees (see interviews below).
 Download the full Lebanon country study (492 KB)